Grand Central (train operating company): Rolling stock

-In March 2010, the InterCity 125s were sold to Angel Trains which funded an overhaul including repowering the Class 43s at Brush Traction with MTU 16V4000R41 engines.
+In March 2010, the InterCity 125s were sold to Angel Trains which funded an overhaul including re-powering the Class 43 at Brush Traction with MTU 16V4000R41 engines.

 To operate the fourth Sunderland service, a pair of Class 180s were leased from Angel Trains in 2009, followed by another three to operate the Bradford services in 2010.
 Before entering service, 180112 was named James Herriot in July 2009.
 The remaining two units, 180105 and 180114, entered service later in 2009.
 Grand Central secured two further Class 180s, 180101 and 180107, bringing the total number to five.
 The Class 180 fleet operate both Sunderland and Bradford services, with the InterCity 125 trains usually only operating services to Sunderland, although they have operated to Bradford on occasions.

 Grand Central withdrew its HST fleet at the end of 2017, with a transfer to East Midlands Trains for the three six-car sets.
 The company received five additional Class 180 Adelante sets from Great Western Railway (GWR), made available due to the rollout of the Intercity Express Programme.

 Initially, Grand Central adopted an all black livery with doors painted gold (first class) and silver (standard class).
-When the Class 180s were introduced, an orange band was introduced.
+When the Class 180 was introduced, an orange band was introduced.

+In June 2023 it was announced that Grand Central would be leasing two Class 221 units (numbers 221142 and 221143) for use on services between London King's Cross and Bradford.

+In April 2025, Grand Central announced that it had ordered nine five-car trains from Hitachi Rail.
+These trains would be able to run on overhead lines, battery or diesel and were to be introduced in 2028.

 Current fleet

 Cancelled fleet

-Grand Central were to procure sets for services between Blackpool North and London Euston, made up of six Mark 4 Coaches hauled by a Class 90 Locomotive, and tailed by a Driving Van Trailer, however these were returned off-lease due to the cancellation of the route.
+Grand Central were to procure sets for services between Blackpool North and London Euston, made up of six Mark 4 coaches hauled by a Class 90 locomotive, and tailed by a driving van trailer, however these were returned off-lease due to the cancellation of the route.
 The rolling stock had already been overhauled and training runs had commenced before the service was cancelled in September 2020.